1. Complete the Application

 - Scientific Candidates are primarily involved in research relating to the vision sciences.
 They have published articles in scientific journals, and generally have an advanced degree in a vision science area of discipline.
-At least three scientific publications are required for all scientific candidates.
+At least three scientific publications are required for all scientific candidates before applying.

 2. Communicate with Your Subcommittee Chair

 After the Academy receives a completed application, the applicant will receive an acknowledgement letter by e-mail welcoming him/her as a candidate for Fellowship and informing him/her of the Admittance Subcommittee to which the application has been assigned.
 Once assigned to a specific Admittance Subcommittee, it is the candidate's responsibility to update the appropriate Chair with any new contact information.
 For a list of the Admittance Committee Subcommittees and their respective Chairs/Vice Chairs, visit the Admittance Committee page